 1. Lack of points visible to the depth camera (e.g. due to sunlight).

-2. Getting too close to the subject.
+2. Getting too close to the subject.3.
+Moving too far away from the subject.

 4. Moving too quickly.